NYUAD-CRC/crc-docs/_sources/hpc/software/software_modules.rst.txt

 .. code-block:: bash

-    # Run the following commands after logging in Dalma
+    # Run the following commands after logging in the HPC
     module load gcc
     # multiple modules could be loaded in one line
     module load openmpi fftw3